There’s no doubt about it: including physical activity as part of your daily routine is the way to go. But how do you get (and keep) going?

-Getting and Staying Started
+Getting and Staying Started: Increased Walking is Realistic

 Many women who come to Green Mountain have unrealistic expectations about what they need to do to reap the benefits of regular exercise.
 They believe they need to spend inordinate amounts of time at it every day — time that they often don’t have.

 What is a realistic expectation?
 Just resolve to increase your walking.
 It doesn’t take special equipment or joining a club; it just takes a little imagination.
 The motivation comes when you find it’s not so hard, it feels great, and can even be fun!

 If you have a dog, take her on a daily walk; Fido will get so used to it, pretty soon she will be taking you.
 (Dogs definitely get attached to their daily walks and can be very persistent in urging you out the door.)
 Or call up a friend — maybe she would like to start walking, too.
 You and your friend can take turns “playing dog” – that is, being the one to get you both out the door.

 - Keep your head and chin up, bend your elbows at a 90-degree angle and swing your arms.